cd-public/staging/README.md

         A major project that requires integration and application of knowledge and skills acquired in earlier course work.
     Mathematics and Statistics: At least 15 semester credit hours (or equivalent) that must include discrete mathematics, probability, and statistics and must have mathematical rigor at least equivalent to introductory calculus.
     Science: Coursework that develops and applies the scientific method in a non-computing area.

-These requirements are:
+DS
     At least 45 semester credit hours (or equivalent) of data science course work that must cover:

     Fundamental data science lifecycle topics:
         Data acquisition and representativeness